Ng On-yee: 2007–2009: IBSF tournament success

 In the group stage of the 2007 IBSF World Under-21 Snooker Championship, she recorded a 3–0 win over Hasani Armaghan of Iran and a 3–1 win over Arantxa Sanchis but lost 0–3 to Bi Zhu Qing.
 She also achieved 3–0 wins over Ramona Belmont of New Zealand, and Aakanksha Singh and Keerath Bhandaal from India, the latter of whom was aged 11.
 In the semi-final, Ng won the first frame against her opponent Belmont, who took the next one.
-Ng won the following two frames to face Bi Zhu Qing in the final, in whish Ng lost the first two frames then equalised the score to 2–2 before losing the last two frames.
+Ng won the following two frames to face Bi Zhu Qing in the final, in which Ng lost the first two frames then equalised the score to 2–2 before losing the last two frames.
 Bi won the match 4–2.

 Ng lost her quarter-final match 2–3 to Bi Zhu Qing at the 2007 Asian Indoor Games in Macau in November 2008.